HealthCatalyst/Fabric.Cashmere/.github/ISSUE_TEMPLATE/bug_report.md

 3.
 4.

-Stackblitz reproduction (you can fork from the Stackblitz link in a component example):
+Stackblitz reproduction (click the "Edit on Stackblitz" link on a component example and fork the template):

 **Additional context**